OWASP/www-staff/projects/201911-donate-form.md

 4. All form data and transaction stored into Stripe
 5. Light Integrations move data
    1. Donor email address will be added to Mailchimp with the date of the donation in mailchimp.first_donation_date
-      1. Mailchimp will handle sending a receipt
+      1. Stripe will handle sending a receipt
       2. Mailchimp will handle sending New DOnor Curriculum
    1. If donor selected "Add me to mailing list"
       1. The text ", donor" will be appended to Mailchimp.type